hj-n/zadu/docs/index.md

 # ZADU

-ZADU evaluates how faithfully a dimensionality-reduction embedding preserves the structure of its original data.
+ZADU evaluates how faithfully a dimensionality-reduction projection preserves the structure of its original data.
 It provides **22 local, cluster-level, global, and gap-based measures** through one consistent Python interface.